-- Perceptions of experimentation: Conversely, should an intervention have unexpected serious side effects, the perception may be that it was an imposed 'experiment'.
-Beliefs that there are hidden agendas and interests pushing specific interventions can surface. - Clinical trial structure: In order to elicit evidence of effect, it will be necessary to compare what happens in patients who receive the intervention with the clinical course of similar patients who do not receive it.
-This will raise questions of fairness, and will be difficult to defend, unless it is clear that as soon as there is confidence the intervention is effective and carries limited risk, it will be made as widely available as possible. - Equitable distribution: Interventions found to be effective are unlikely to be available in large quantities, thus issues of fair distribution and prioritization will come to the fore.
+• Perceptions of experimentation: Conversely, should an intervention have unexpected serious side effects, the perception may be that it was an imposed 'experiment'.
+Beliefs that there are hidden agendas and interests pushing specific interventions can surface.

+- Clinical trial structure: In order to elicit evidence of effect, it will be necessary to compare what happens in patients who receive the intervention with the clinical course of similar patients who do not receive it.
+This will raise questions of fairness and will be difficult to defend, unless it is clear that as soon as there is confidence the intervention is effective and carries limited risk, it will be made as widely available as possible. - Equitable distribution: Interventions found to be effective are unlikely to be available in large quantities, and the need for scientific rigor, appropriate settings and clinical circumstances will mean that there will be only limited access to these interventions at selected sites.
+Thus issues of fair distribution and prioritization will come to the fore.
 Demand will be great and the resentment of those denied access intense. - Opposition to vaccines and medical treatments may strengthen, affecting other areas of public health. - Reputational risks: Blame for not providing treatment, and, conversely, perception that experimental treatments have been forced on people to benefit the pharmaceutical industry.

 These are generalizations.
-We have a long list of interventions and each have their own set of questions around efficacy, availability and adverse effects.
+We have a long list of interventions and each have their own set of questions around efficacy, availability, and adverse effects.
 These risks have to be mapped out, analysing the likelihood of their occurrence and potential impact.